Google Data Studio Tutorial

 7. Report download

-To download the file, click on the downward facing arrow next to the clock.
+To download the file, click on the down arrow next to the clock.

 data studio

-Data Studio offers the option to download the current page or the entire report.
+Data Studio offers the option of downloading the current page or the complete report.
 You can even add a link to the report so your audience can drill down if they wish and add password protection to ensure the security of your data.

 data studio